 Mammoplasty: Any reconstructive or cosmetic surgical procedure that alters the size or shape of the breast

 Mastectomy: The surgical removal of part or all of the breast

 Mastopexy: Also called a breast lift, this procedure removes excess skin in order to lift up sagging or drooping breasts.

 Melanocytes: A pigment-producing cell found in the skin, hair, and eyes that gives them their color

 Melanoma: The most dangerous form of skin cancer.
-Melanoma can spread rapidly and can be fatal if not treated or detected.
+Melanoma can spread rapidly and can be fatal if not treated or detected early.

-Melasma: A condition in which pigmentation of the cheeks of the face darkens into tan or brown patches.
+Melasma: A condition in which pigmentation of the forehead, temples or cheeks of the face darkens with tan or brown patches.
 This condition occurs in half of all women during pregnancy.